 - Saturday 3rd June: Glasgow Women’s Library Transatlantic Symposium: 10-4pm, Glasgow Women’s Library

-Speakers include: Professor Melanie Dawson (William and Mary College, USA) and Professor Gary Totten (University of Nevada, Las Vegas)
+Speakers include: Professor Melanie Dawson (William and Mary College, USA) and Professor Gary Totten (University of Nevada, Las Vegas).
+The event is free, but ticketed, so don’t forget to register!

 Our past events